 Once it's cool enough to touch, remove the cake pan and let the cake cool completely (upside down).

-What to Do With Genoise Sponge Cake
+What To Do With Genoise Sponge

 Here are a few ideas of what you can do with genoise sponge.

-- Rolled Cakes - Genoise is also often used to make rolled cakes like Swiss rolls, it's perfect because it's soft and doesn't squash the filling.
+- Rolled Cakes - Genoise is also often used to make rolled cakes like Swiss rolls.
+It's perfect because it's soft and doesn't squash the filling.

 - Cream Cakes - There is no better type of cake to pair with fresh fruit and chantilly cream than genoise.
 It's so light you feel like you can just keep going back for more.
+Try using it in my Berry Chantilly Cake.

-- Tiramisu - Genoise sponge cake is perfect for desserts like Tiramisu as it can soak up all of the liquids.
-Try my Tiramisu Cake which is made with genoise sponge.
+- Tiramisu - Genoise sponge cake is perfect for desserts like Tiramisu, as it can soak up all of the liquids.
+Try my Tiramisu Cake, which is made with genoise sponge.

-- Mousse Cakes - Because it is such a light sponge cake, can gently lay a layer of genoise on top of unset mousse without displacing it or squashing it down, so this is the perfect cake for mousse or custard cakes like Fraisier.
+- Mousse Cakes - Because it is such a light sponge cake, it can gently lay a layer of genoise on top of unset mousse without displacing it or squashing it down, so this is the perfect cake for mousse or custard cakes like Fraisier.

 - Trifles - The airy texture of genoise makes it a great cake to put in a trifle recipe.
 Layer it with all kinds of toppings to make a delicious layered dessert.